FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/17-Zenodo Publishing/17-Zenodo Publishing.md

     ![GitHub Secrets Page](./attachments/06-secrets.png)

-8. Click on the green `New repository secret` button.
+8. Click on the `New repository secret` button.
 Enter `ZENODO_ACCESS_TOKEN` as the name and the copied value from previously as the `Secret` value.

     ![Creating a New GitHub Secret](./attachments/07-new-secret-fields.png)